-- i) Health Education and Improvement Wales (HEIW) is a Special Health Authority (SHA) that was established on 05 October 2017 and became operational on the 01 October 2018, following a six month period in shadow form under The Health Education and Improvement Wales (Establishment and Constitution) Order 2017 (SI No. 913 (W. 224)) "the Establishment Order". - ii) The principal place of business of HEIW is Ty Dysgu, Cefn Coed Parc, Nantgarw, Cardiff.
-CF15 7QQ. - iii) All business shall be conducted in the name of HEIW, and all funds received in trust shall be held in the name of HEIW as a corporate Trustee. - iv) HEIW is a corporate body and its functions must be carried out in accordance with its statutory powers and duties.
-HEIW's functions are set out in the Establishment Order and in Directions issued by Welsh Ministers. - v) In addition to Directions the Welsh Ministers will issue an annual remit letter and may from time to time issue guidance which HEIW must take into account when exercising any function. - vi) Under powers set out in paragraph 3(3) of Schedule 5 to the NHS (Wales) Act 2006, the Welsh Ministers has made the Health Education and Improvement (Wales) Regulations 2017 (S.I.
-2017/909 (W.221)) ("the Constitution Regulations") which make provision concerning the membership and procedures of HEIW. - vii) In carrying out its duties it will co-operate with others. - viii) Section 72 of the NHS Act 2006 places a duty on NHS bodies, including an SHA to co-operate with each other in exercising their functions. - ix) Section 82 of the NHS Act 2006 places a duty on NHS bodies, including an SHA, and local authorities to co-operate with one another in order to secure and advance the health and welfare of the people of England and Wales. - x) The Welsh Language (Wales) Measure 2011 makes provision with regards to the development of standards relating to the Welsh language.
-The Welsh Language Standards (No 7) Regulations 2018 for the health sector do not currently apply to HEIW.
-It will apply at a future date but in the interim HEIW will develop a Welsh Language policy/scheme to deliver commitments relating to Welsh language. - xi) As a SHA, HEIW is also bound by any other statutes and legal provisions
+- i) Digital Health and Care Wales (DHCW) is a Special Health Authority (SHA) that was established on 30 December 2020 and became operational on the 1 April 2021, under The Digital Health and Care Wales (Establishment and Membership) Order 2020 (SI No. 2020/1451 (W. 313)) "the Establishment Order". - ii) The principal place of business of DHCW is Ty Glan-yr-Afon, 21 Cowbridge Road East, Cardiff, CF11 9AD. - iii) All business shall be conducted in the name of Digital Health and Care Wales. - iv) DHCW is a corporate body and its functions must be carried out in accordance with its statutory powers and duties.
+DHCW's functions are set out in the Establishment Order and in Directions issued by Welsh Ministers. - v) In addition to Directions the Welsh Ministers will issue an annual remit letter and may from time to time issue guidance which DHCW must take into account when exercising any function. - vi) Under powers set out in sections 25(1)(b), 25(2 and 203(9) and (10) of, and paragraphs 3(3) and (4), 5 and 13of Schedule 5 to the NHS (Wales) Act 2006, the Welsh Ministers have made the Digital Health and Care Wales (Membership and Procedure) Regulations 2020 (S.I.
+2020/1469 (W.315)) ("the Membership and Procedure Regulations") which make provision concerning the membership and procedures of DHCW. - vii) In carrying out its duties it will co-operate with others. - viii) Section 72 of the NHS Act 2006 places a duty on NHS bodies, including an SHA to co-operate with each other in exercising their functions. - Section 82 of the NHS Act 2006 places a duty on NHS bodies, including an SHA, and local authorities to co-operate with one another in order to secure and advance the health and welfare of the people of England and Wales.
+The Welsh Language (Wales) Measure 2011 makes provision with regards to the development of standards relating to the Welsh language.
+The Welsh Language Standards (No. 7) Regulations 2018 for the health sector do not currently apply to DHCW.
+They will apply at a future date but in the interim DHCW will develop a Welsh Language policy/scheme to deliver commitments relating to Welsh language. - x) As a SHA, DHCW is also bound by any other statutes and legal provisions which govern the way that NHS bodies do business.
+The powers of NHS bodies established under statute shall be exercised by NHS bodies meeting in public session, except as otherwise provided by these SOs.